 As a parent, you have the right to pursue a case against the manufacturers of a defective product.
 Fisher-Price claims that the Rock ’n Play Sleeper is safe for all-night sleep – a claim that is contested by some medical experts.
 The American Academy of Pediatrics does not advocate the use of products that require restraints for unsupervised sleep.

 Call Now if Your Baby Died in a Fisher-Price Rock ‘n Play Sleeper

-If your baby died in a Fisher-Price Rock ’n Play Sleeper, call Ligori & Sanders Attorneys at Law today.
+If your baby died in a Fisher-Price Rock ’n Play Sleeper, call Ligori & Ligori Attorneys at Law today.
 We are a firm of compassionate legal professionals who can offer advice, guidance and representation.
 A free consultation is available to all parents who have lost a child in a Fisher-Price Rock ’n Play Sleeper accident.

 You can contact Ligori & Ligori Attorneys at Law online or call us at (813) 254-7119 to speak to an experienced legal representative.